 List Of Tenant Eviction Services

 In the past, I’ve been mere whiskers away from stampeding into one of my properties with the incentives of throwing a tenant and all her belongings onto the street because she had fallen into 3 months of arrears.
 Looking back, it was a miracle that she wasn’t limping around with my foot firmly wedged up her rancid arsehole.
 She will probably never appreciate how close to death she was.
 The only nagging thought that prevented me from executing my plan was the potential legal consequences of my actions.
 While I don’t condone illegal and aggressive tactics to evict rogue tenants, I can fully understand why landlords have taken matters into their own hands.

 Unfortunately, there is a wrong way of evicting tenants.
 Even when landlords THINK they’re taking the legal and right steps, they’re usually not.
 The problem is, landlord law is an extremely complex area, and each case generally varies depending on circumstances.
 That’s why it’s extremely imperative that landlords take the right steps when they’re dealing with rogue tenants.

-If you’re a landlord that’s unsure about the process of eviction, my advice is to seek professional help from someone that actually specialises in the landlord law area.
+If you’re a landlord that’s unsure about the process of eviction, my advice is to seek professional help from someone that actually specialises in the area.
 Taking the professional route may sound expensive, but it can actually work out to be the cheaper option because professionals know what they’re doing and they know the quickest and most-effective routes to take.
 Many landlords try to tackle the eviction process themselves by serving a Section 8, but unknowingly serve an invalid notice, consequently delaying the entire process, which ultimately may result in further loss.

 Here’s a list of Tenant eviction professionals

 Just to clarify, I’ve not used the majority of these services, but they’re services I’m aware of and have been recommended.
 Each company offer various eviction services and vary in prices.
 Look through the list and see which company offers the most appropriate service for you.

 Stage 1: Action letter to tenants £39